bass221/superstore-sales-analysis/README.md

 # Superstore Sales Analysis

 ## Project Overview
-This project explores the Superstore dataset to identify key insights about sales performance, profitability, customer behavior, and regional trends.
+This project explores retail sales data to identify trends in sales, profitability, customer behavior, and regioanal performance using python.

 ## Tools Used
 - Python